-If emergency work is necessary, the private landowner is required to report the activity to Environment and Parks by contacting 1-800-222-6514.
+If emergency work is necessary, the private landowner is required to report the activity to the Alberta government by contacting 1-800-222-6514.
 It is the responsibility of the private landowner to demonstrate that any emergency work completed was conducted in a diligent manner.

 Modifying a shoreline without appropriate authorization(s) is subject to enforcement action and provincial fines up to $50,000 for an individual or $500,000 for a company or organization.

 Damages caused by flooding on private land are the responsibility of the land owner.
-Environment and Parks does not provide funding to clean up private property.
+The Alberta government does not provide funding to clean up private property.